bluegreen-labs/ONEFlux_containers/README.md

 easy processing of data.
 It is stated that supposedly python 3.5+ should be functional, but in reality it isn't.
 Below are the instructions to build the current image and a preview of the simple layout in Streamlit.
-BlueGreen Labs proud itself in providing accessible software solutions to science problems but does not clean up bad data governance policies.
+BlueGreen Labs prouds itself in providing accessible software solutions to science problems but does not clean up bad data governance policies.
 Any commits to resolve this issue by getting a functional image on python 3.5+ are welcome.